Rexarrior/docx_to_md/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We've enhanced the DocxParser to correctly detect and preserve heading levels from Word documents.
-Previously, all bold text paragraphs were treated as level 1 headings, but now we can detect various heading levels based on styles, font sizes, and other formatting cues.
-This improvement ensures the Markdown output correctly represents the document's hierarchical structure.
+We've recently fixed the handling of newlines within paragraphs in the Markdown output.
+The issue was related to maintaining proper indentation for lines that were split by newlines within the same paragraph and ensuring that formatting (bold, italic, etc.) is correctly applied to each line individually.
+We implemented a solution that preserves the document's hierarchical structure and ensures consistent indentation and formatting throughout multi-line paragraphs.

 ## Recent Developments
 - Implemented Document, Paragraph, Image, and Table model classes